Avi Rokah

 Breath Reveals Quality of Technique

 I wrote in the previous article that Aiko San could correct my technique without looking at me, just by listening to the breath.
-Why is that important? because while at the beginning levels we focus on external form, and mechanics of technique, at the higher levels the breath controls the techniques, all aspects of it, and the mechanics and form should be forgotten, or not consciously attained.
-For example breath initiate the technique, is like the trigger that controls the timing of the technique.
-If we cannot apply the concept of “breath triggers technique”, we cannot talk about breath reaction
+Why is that important?
+Because while at the beginning levels we focus on external form and mechanics of technique, at the higher levels the breath controls the techniques— all aspects of it— and the mechanics and form should be forgotten, or not consciously attained.
+For example, breath initiates the technique, acting like the trigger that controls the timing of the technique.
+If we cannot apply the concept of “breath triggers technique,” we cannot talk about breath reaction

 Breath Reveals Quality of Technique Read More »